Farid Villaume

 Farid Villaume (born February 10, 1975), is a French Muay Thai kickboxer, having won world titles in different boxes fists feet.

-Biography and career
+Life and career

-Biography

-Farid Villaume is a boxer who has adapted remarkably well to the style Muaythai which is not the case for many European nakmuay who often have a style of boxing for the fists.
-His boxing is fine and precise, it is well known for placing his shots rather than being a puncher.
-It can be considered as one of the best French stylists, an example in terms of technics.
-He is particularly fond of boxing with elbows.

-He is the most talented Muaythai fighter the country has produced since the legendary Dany Bill.

-Farid had the privilege to train as a child with Thai instructors such as Lom Isarn, Lamkong or Soudareth.
-This is probably why Villaume is one of the few foreigners to fight exactly like a Thai.

-Villaume stands at 1m80 for 72 kg.
-Father of Corsican and Moroccan mother, he has been training Muaythai since the age of 16.
+Villaume stands at 180 cm for 72 kg.
+Father of Corsican and Moroccan mother, he has been training Muay Thai since the age of 16.

-Early career

-It counts more than 50 fights, 10 defeats and 2 draws.
-Farid Villaume fought in Muaythai and Kickboxing.
+His career counts more than 50 fights, 10 defeats and 2 draws.
+Farid Villaume fought in Muay Thai and kickboxing.

 After two years out of the ring, Villaume returned to face Antuan Siangboxing at Best of Siam 2 in Paris on November 22, 2012 only to lose on points.